 For comparison, a glass bottle would have to be reused 20 times before it matches the energy used to recycle a PET bottle once.

-At 87% lighter than the average glass bottle, each rPET bottle reduces carbon emissions by 500g across the supply chain.
+At 87% lighter than the average glass bottle, each rPET bottle could reduce carbon emissions by 500g across the supply chain.

 A bottle that fits through an average UK letterbox mitigates against the 900,000kg of CO₂ emissions released annually due to missed deliveries.